pro-coder520/qr-code-gen/README.md

   - Commit your changes (git commit -m 'Add some AmazingFeature')
   - Push to the branch (git push origin main)
   - Open a Pull Request

-License
-- This project is open source and available under the MIT License.